 - ECN 3662 Political Economy of Latin American Development and Underdevelopment

-ONE course, which may be selected from either the following list of three courses, OR from the remaining courses on the list above, with the general requirement that at least one of the four courses selected be a noneconomics course.
+Choose one (1) course from the following OR from the remaining courses on the list above, with the general requirement that at least one (1) of the four (4) courses selected be a non-economics course.
 Consultation with a faculty adviser will seek to determine the best combination of courses, based on the interests and needs of the student.
-Again, each course is worth 4 credits:
+Again, each course is worth four (4) credits:

 - MOB 3560 Global Strategic Management